Redskin Mashed Potatoes (Easy, Creamy & Delicious!)

 Do you peel red potatoes for mashed potatoes?

-Can you make mashed potatoes without milk or cream only using water and butter?
+Can you make mashed potatoes without milk?

 Shop Post